balderdashy/sails-docs/Models.md

-Like most MVC frameworks, Sails provides a method of normalizing interactions with models, no matter what data source you're using.
-It also defines an interface for mapping your own custom models from external APIs, not-yet-supported databases, or in-memory state.
+Like most MVC frameworks, Sails provides an ORM (Object Relational Mapping) for normalizing interactions with models, no matter what data source you're using.
+It also defines an interface for mapping your own custom models from external APIs, not-yet-supported databases, or in-memory state (i.e. Session storage.)

-> NOTE: This part will probably be very familiar for you if you've worked with Ruby on Rails' Active Record, but this pattern of data access has [been around since 2003.](http://en.wikipedia.org/wiki/Active_record_pattern)

 # Supported Databases:
 * mySQL
-* In-memory / on-disk: Dirty db;
+* In-memory development: Dirty db;
 * Coming soon: SQLite
 * Coming soon: Postgres
 * Coming soon: MongoDB